obonaventure/network-quality-workshop-report/README.txt

    1. We do not have incontrovertible evidence that buffer bloat is a prevalent problem

-   2. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
+   2. The measurement needs to support reporting localization in order to find problems.
+Specifically:

-   3. The measurement needs to support reporting localization in order to find problems
+       *  Detecting a problem is not sufficient if you can't find the location

-       1. Detecting a problem is not sufficient if you can't find the location
+       *  Need more than just english - different localization concerns

-       2. Need more than just english - different localization concerns
+   3. Stakeholder incentives aren't aligned for easy wins in this space

-   4. Stakeholder incentives aren't aligned for easy wins in this space
+6. Follow on work

-5.1.
-Follow on work
+   There was discussion during the workshop about where future work should be performed.
+The group agreed that some work could be done more immediately within existing IETF working groups, while other longer-term research may be needed in IRTF groups.

-6. Security considerations
+7. Security considerations

    A few security relevant topics were discussed at the workshop, including but not limited to: